bxparks/AceRoutine/README.md

 }
 ```

-However, a forever-loop occurs so often that I provided a convenience macro
+However, a forever-loop occurs so often that I created a convenience macro
-named `COROUTINE_LOOP()` to make this easy:
+named `COROUTINE_LOOP()` to make this easier:

 ```
 COROUTINE(loopForever) {